 The conclusion is that all companies need to be thinking about how to gather and mine data.
 This is a complex and expensive process that can take years to develop.
 Which makes the option of using a company that has already honed this process, and can now pass on the benefits of those learnings, a very good option for businesses in the region who want to embrace the future.

-For info on the Entertainer’s B2B services, contact firstname.lastname@example.orgFor all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+For info on the Entertainer’s B2B services, contact firstname.lastname@example.orgFor all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.